 You might be tempted to dump a bunch of salt in your pool to ensure the water stays clean throughout winter, but if you do that, you could end up with unsightly stains come spring.

-It’s always best to maintain salt levels within the manufacturer’s recommended range, regardless of the time of year.
-And it might seem counterintuitive, but when winter rolls around, it’s better to keep salt levels toward the low end of that range.
+It's always best to maintain salt levels within the manufacturer's recommended range, regardless of the time of year.
+It might seem counterintuitive, but it's better to keep salt levels toward the low end of that range when winter rolls around.

 To make sure the salt level isn’t too high, avoid adding extra salt to your pool for about two weeks before you plan to shut it down.